Mohpann/AlgoTrading/README.md

 Rahul Gowda \
 Edward Weng

+# How to Contribute
+See "issues" tab above and address whichever one you want.
+Instructions and guidance are provided in the files as comments.

 # Currently working on
 Sentiment analysis using NLP \
 Mean Reversion implementing strategy from Ernest Chan's book, "Algorithmic Trading" \